 Kimi Raikkonen usurped David Coulthard from second on this list on his final Ferrari outing.
 Coulthard started 150 races with McLaren, starting at the 1996 Australian Grand Prix and ending with the 2004 Brazilian Grand Prix, after which he moved to Red Bull.
 Coulthard’s time at McLaren featured 12 wins, 51 podiums and the runner-up spot in the 2001 Drivers’ Championship.

-Ahead of the 2023 season, Max Verstappen has made 140 starts with Red Bull.
+At the 2023 British Grand Prix, Max Verstappen makes his 150th start with Red Bull.
 The Dutchman won on his debut with the team at the 2016 Spanish Grand Prix, becoming Formula 1’s youngest ever winner.
-Since then, Verstappen has taken 35 wins with Red Bull and won the Drivers’ Championship in both 2021 and 2022.
+Since then, Verstappen has taken 42 wins with Red Bull and won the Drivers’ Championship in both 2021 and 2022.

 In March 2022, Verstappen signed a new contract with Red Bull which will see him stay at the team until the end of the 2028 season.
 Should he see out the contract, Verstappen will likely sit well clear of any other driver at the top of this list by the end of 2028.

 Felipe Massa – 139 races at Ferrari